aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 ### Leverage AWS IDE Toolkits

-In order to improve your productivity, do not hesitate to leverage AWS IDE Toolkits by checking the [official docmumentation](https://aws.amazon.com/getting-started/tools-sdks/#IDE_and_IDE_Toolkits).
+In order to improve your productivity, do not hesitate to leverage AWS IDE Toolkits by checking the [official documentation](https://aws.amazon.com/getting-started/tools-sdks/#IDE_and_IDE_Toolkits).

-At the time of writting, we support the following IDEs:
+At the time of writing, we support the following IDEs:
 * [AWS Cloud9](https://aws.amazon.com/cloud9/)
 * [Eclipse](https://aws.amazon.com/eclipse/)
 * [IntelliJ](https://aws.amazon.com/intellij/)